Our Investigation and Advice service is free and confidential.

 - offer a counselling service ourselves

-Our Investigation and Advice Officers follow the advice given in the All Wales Child Protection Procedures 2008.
+Our Investigation and Advice Officers follow the advice given in the Wales Safeguarding Procedures.